Brand Names: Skelaxin

 What is metaxalone (Skelaxin)?

-Metaxalone may also be used for other purposes not listed in this medication guide.
+Metaxalone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of metaxalone (Skelaxin)?

-Stop using metaxalone and call your doctor at once if you have any of these serious side effects:
+Stop using metaxalone and call your doctor at once if you have:

 - feeling nervous or irritable;